WORKING PROJECTS

 Partisan media exerts a powerful influence on American politics.
 But experimental evidence often focuses on the counterfactuals, leading to a paradox: while we know much about potential media effects under forced exposure, the actual extent and nature of real-world exposure remain largely unknown.
 We focus on the most popular partisan news source, Fox News, and ambitiously assemble all available data on direct exposure (TV, web traffic, Facebook, Instagram, Twitter, YouTube) over one month.
 We find that American exposure to Fox News is more limited than widely believed.
 Most online content from Fox News content online generates minimal engagement.
 But among a small subset of avid news consumers, multi-mode exposure is the norm.
 These findings underscore the limitations in single-mode media studies and the challenges of assessing indirect exposure.
 They also highlight the vital necessity of grounding scientific inquiries in a more realistic understanding of news media consumption.

 As one of the world's oldest and largest democracies, the United States has long been considered a global beacon of democratic governance.
-This article studies how political turmoils in America can undermine public perception of democracy beyond its borders.
+This article studies how political turmoil in America can undermine public perception of democracy beyond its borders.
 We compiled a list of a decade's worth of major political events in the U.S from the New York Times and matched their timing with extensive text data from social media discussions of democracy in China.
 Though China’s educated class has long revered America’s democratic principles, we demonstrate that major U.S. domestic turmoils---ranging from the Capitol attack to the murder of George Floyd---have significantly worsened the Chinese perception of democracy as an institutional ideal.
 We show that this is not a result of mediated exposure to American politics through Chinese news media but rather a direct and critical reflection of the scenes of democratic unrest.
 Our findings highlight that in a media environment without national boundaries, political turbulence in the West can have wide-ranging repercussions on international faith in democracy's promises.